heinsaar/kaizen/README.md

    .\kaizen.exe
    ```

-There are also utility scripts `runbuild_win.bat` and `runbuild_linx.sh` that combine steps 5 and 6, so you can only call the corresponding script.
 The tests will run and show their outputs in the console that will begin like this:
 ```
 ||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||